peterpeterparker/stylo/README.md

 ## Menus

-Optionally, menus can be defined for particular elements.
-They will be displayed with an absolute positioning on click events.
+Optionally, menus can be defined for particular elements - i.e. paragraphs.
+They will be displayed with an absolute positioning after click events.

 Custom menus can be configured following the ([src/types/menu.ts](src/types/menu.ts)) interface.